grumpyjames/birding-almanac/features/a-200-bird-year/part-24-osprey-spectacular.md

   </figcaption>
 </figure>

-Returning to the other side, we get the scope on the contents of the muddier side of the Loch, which is festooned with Curlews.
+Returning to the original side, we get the scope on the contents of the muddier side of the Loch, which is festooned with Curlews.
 We spend a lot of time getting very excited by a completely unidentifiable bird sitting on the mud, until it stands up and reveals